 Arbor Day Foundation Ready to integrate some tree-related activities into your classroom this Arbor Day?
 Try out some of the suggestions found on this site.

 AvasFlowers – “Environmental Education Virtual Field Trips for Nature Lovers” The Environmental Protection Agency (EPA) believes it’s vital for every child to learn about the environment.
 The government agency says that quality environmental education allows students to understand issues facing the environment, participate in finding solutions to these issues, and begin to take action to do their part to make the environment better.
-Environmental education also requires students to research issues and form their own opinion based on their research.
+Environmental education also requires students to research topics and form their own opinions based on their research.
 It should help students hone their critical thinking skills and also become more involved in the world around them.
-Luckily, there are many resources available to aid educators in providing high-quality environmental education.
+Luckily, many resources are available to aid educators in providing high-quality environmental education.

 A VERY SPECIAL SHOUTOUT to Cassie Price and Stephanie Martin of Friends of Bay Minette (Alabama) for sharing the above resource link with us to add to our Teachers and Parents Resources page!
 Thank you!

-Illinois DNR “Kids for Trees” Production of the original Kids for Trees conservation education kit represented a cooperative effort on behalf of a variety of public and private organizations.
+Illinois DNR “Kids for Trees” Production of the original Kids for Trees conservation education kit represented a cooperative effort on behalf of various public and private organizations.
 The financial contributions and technical support provided by the following organizations and individuals have made it possible for Illinois school children to have the opportunity to learn from Kids for Trees.

 The Morton Arboretum Can trees be used to teach science, math, reading, and writing principles?
 The answer: Yes!
 Gain the knowledge and skills needed to include nature education in your classroom and meet other learning objectives at the same time.
 Enroll in courses that count toward CPDUs, or browse the teacher resources to receive practical tools to incorporate nature into your daily lesson plans.